petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0.md

 ## Roles

-Level 0 is designed for all customer facing roles including, but not limited to:
+Level 0 is for all customer facing roles including, but not limited to

 * Account Executives (AEs)
 * Sales Engineers (SEs)